 Livestock waste is the third largest emission source of ammonia in the Basin and is regulated by both SCAQMD Rules 223 (Emission Reduction Permits for Large Confined Animal Facilities) and 1127 (Emission Reductions from Livestock Waste).
-Recent research found that fresh excreted manure in the animal housing areas is the major source of ammonia emissions and each cow produces approximately 60 kilograms (kg) of manure daily.2 Prevailing winds push NOx and SOx emissions from industrial and transportation sources in the western Basin to inland areas and these gases mix with ammonia emissions from widespread sources, including approximately 100,000 head of dairy cattle and support stock in western Riverside and San Bernardino counties.
+Recent research found that fresh excreted manure in the animal housing areas is the major source of ammonia emissions and each cow produces approximately 60 kg of manure daily.2 Prevailing winds push NOx and SOx emissions from industrial and transportation sources in the western Basin to inland areas and these gases mix with ammonia emissions from widespread sources, including approximately 100,000 head of dairy cattle and support stock in western Riverside and San Bernardino counties.
+Ammonium nitrate is the most prevalent PM compound measured at the Mira Loma air monitoring station, the only station projected to exceed federal 24-hour standard for PM2.5.